Erik161/CRUD-PHP-and-MySQl/README.md

 # CRUD-PHP-and-MySQl
-:date: web application using PHP as a programming language backend and MysQl.
+:date: Web application that uses PHP as a backend programming engine, MysQl as a database and Bootstrap as a Framework for the Front-end